MisanthropicBit/neotest-busted/README.md

 Luarocks allows you to specify a test command in the rockspec which can be run using `luarocks test`.
 Additionally, you can specify `test_dependencies` and they will automatically be installed before running tests.

+If your tests do not need to run in a neovim context the rockspec below should suffice, otherwise you can use a `.busted` config file to setup this up (see above).

 ```lua
 rockspec_format = "3.0"